jordan-wei-taylor/genolearn/docs/tutorial.md

     │   └── metadata.csv
     ├── preprocess
     │   ├── combine.log
-    │   ├── dense   [2875 .npz files]
+    │   ├── array   [2875 .npz files]
     │   ├── features.txt.gz
     │   ├── info.json
     │   ├── meta.json
-    │   ├── preprocess.log
-    │   └── sparse  [2875 .npz files]
+    │   └── preprocess.log
     └── README.md

-Now we need a means of splitting our data into a *train* and *test* set.
-The *train* set is used to fit our models whilst the *test* is used to check model performance which then helps us decide which of the potentially many models to choose from.
+Now we need a means of splitting our data into a *train* and *validation* datasets.
+The *train* set is used to fit our models whilst the *validation* set is used to check model performance which then helps us decide which of the potentially many models to choose from.
 For this tutorial, since we want to train on the 2014 - 2018 dataset and then evaluate against the 2019 dataset we execute ``preprocess meta`` with the following parameters

 .. rubric:: Prompted Information
 .. code-block:: text